 Course: Undergraduate MBBS / BDS

 Value: £5,000 for each of the five years of the course – subject to the holders’ satisfactory progress each year

-To encourage applications from students in financial hardship who would benefit from the MBBS or BDS programme, the trustees of St Bartholomew's Hospital Medical College Trust are pleased to offer these new Scholarships to two new medical students and one new dental student each year.
+To encourage applications from students in financial hardship who would benefit from the MBBS or BDS programme, the trustees of St Bartholomew's Hospital Medical College Trust are pleased to offer these new Scholarships to three new medical students and one new dental student each year.